 People with foot deformities, such as hammertoes, often suffer from corns because the tops of the bent toes rub against the tops of shoes.

 There are a number of treatment options for corns.
 When corns get hard enough to cause pain, a foot and ankle surgeon will recommend the treatment option most appropriate for you.
 However, if the underlying cause of the corn is not treated or removed, the corn may return.
 It is important to avoid trying to remove a corn at home or using medicated corn pads, as serious infection may occur.

 Calluses, another type of skin buildup, are usually located on the bottom of the toe or on the ball of the foot.
 When your foot rubs repeatedly against your shoe or sock, the friction and pressure can cause the skin to produce a thick layer of protective skin called a callus.
 A callus can vary in size and does not have the hard center the corn has, so it may not be as painful as a corn.

-Corns and calluses can be painful and make it difficult to find a comfortable shoe.
+However, corns and calluses can be painful and make it difficult to find a comfortable shoe.
 These growths, often mistakenly called warts by many health care professionals, or bunions by patients, can also be dangerous.
+Learn more about warts.

 The condition is cyclical.
 When the corn or callus forms, it provides more pressure on the underlying skin, causing further production.
 Eventually, if untreated, the pressure can damage the underlying skin causing sore and infections.